 While attendance in lectures is not technically mandatory, you should not miss this important part of your learning experience.
 Recent meta-analyses spanning data over 100 years and 28,000 students in the US revealed that attending lectures was the single best predictor of high marks.
 From the perspective of your teachers, it can be difficult (as well as disappointing) to lecture to a class that is missing half its students.

-Be mindful of your mental health and do your best to maintain a good work/life balance
+Be mindful of your mental health.
+Do your best to maintain a good work/life balance.

 Your time as a student at the LSE will often be intense, difficult, and stressful.
 And so it is especially important that you do not neglect your mental health.